Pyramid Fusion Transformer for Semantic Segmentation: Related Works

-{\bf Per-mask classification segmentation}.
+{\bf Per-mask classification semantic segmentation}.
 MaskFormer~\cite{maskformer} and Max-DeepLab~\cite{maxdeeplab} are among the pioneering works to use a mask classification paradigm in place of the end-to-end per-pixel classification segmentation approach.
-Contrary to Fully Convolutional Networks (FCNs) that predict segmentation maps with per-pixel labelings, they produce paired results for masks and their corresponding class labels.
+Contrary to FCNs that predict segmentation maps with per-pixel labelings, they produce paired results for masks and their corresponding class labels.
+To this end, they usually interact a set of object queries with the backbone features through stacked transformer layers and produce a probability-mask pair associated with each query.
 In particular, Max-DeepLab adds a transformer module to each backbone convolutional block and performs self/cross-attention to allow communications between the backbone and the decode head.
-MaskFormer outputs probability logits for classes and yields mask embeddings for mask generation with a transformer on top of the $1/32$ resolution features.
+MaskFormer extracts semantic information from 1/32 resolution feature through cross-attention between object queries and feature.
+The probabilities are generated by applying a linear layer on the queries and the masks are produced through dot-product between the queries and 1/4 resolution feature.
 Recently, Li~\etal~\cite{panoptic-segformer} proposes Panoptic Segformer, which shares a similar per-mask classification concept for panoptic segmentations on top of multi-scale feature maps.
 Specifically, it first applies a transformer decoder with sparse attention~\cite{ddetr} on the multi-scale features and uses the output queries to predict bounding box locations.
 The location-aware queries are then passed to a second transformer to perform dense cross-attention~\cite{attn} again with the multi-scale features.
 The predicted masks are then drawn from the attention weights between the queries and the spatial features and the probabilities are predicted in a separate branch.
 During inference, the masks and probabilities are combined to generate the segmentation maps.